jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### HG 6 Disposal of trading stock
 When this section applies
-(1) This section applies when a person disposes of some or all of their partner’s interests in a partnership, to the extent to which those interests include trading stock that is not livestock, and, for the income year of disposal, the total turnover of the partnership, ignoring section HG 2, is $3,000,000 or less.
+(1) This section applies when an exiting partner disposes of some or all of their partner’s interests in a partnership to an entering partner, to the extent to which those interests include trading stock that is not livestock, and, for the income year of disposal, the total turnover of the partnership, ignoring section HG 2, is $3,000,000 or less.
 Exiting partner: excluded payment
 (2) The amount of consideration paid or payable to the exiting partner for the trading stock is excluded income of the exiting partner.
 Exiting partner: no deduction